-More than 300 artists are excited to participate in this premier Tucson community event.
+A family friendly Top 100 event that has more than 350 artists who are excited to participate in this premier Tucson community event.
 Come, stroll the streets, all on one floor and closed to automobile traffic, with wide aisles and ever-changing wares.
-See why this fair that started in 1971 has Tucson-event longevity — we're now celebrating the 50th spring street fair and the 100th show.
+See why this fair that started in 1971 has Tucson-event longevity — we're now celebrating the 50+ Spring and Winter Street Fairs.
 Fair admission is free.
 Ample parking is available on side streets and in nearby garages.

 Things to remember before you head over:

 - Artist Booths - Over 350 booths featuring arts and crafts that cover the spectrum from fine art to country crafts.
-Don't forget to visit the booths on 7th Street between 4th Avenue and Herbert Avenue.
+Don't forget to visit the family activities on 7th Street between 4th Avenue and Herbert Avenue.

 - Food Courts - With over 50 food vendors selling an eclectic mix of good things to eat, you can find food on 4th Street, 5th Street, and 7th Street.

-- Stages - With two stages to choose from on 5th Street and 7th Street, our professional lineup includes top local performers playing all your top hits.
+- Stages - With two stages to choose from on 5th Street and 7th Street, our lineup includes top local musicians and community performance groups.

 - Disability Parking - Parking for persons with disabilities is available at 4th Street/5th Avenue, 4th Street/Hoff Avenue, 5th Avenue/Hoff Avenue.

-- Free Shuttle - You can take a FREE VIP Taxi Shuttle bus to the Street Fair.
-Stops are at Main Gate Square to University Blvd. and at 4th Avenue and Pennington Garage to 5th Avenue and 7th Street. *Shuttles are handicap-accessible.
+- Free Shuttle - You can take the Shuttle to the Street Fair.
+Stops are at University/Euclid, University/4th Ave, 5th Ave/7th Street, & 6th Ave/Pennington (Pennington Street Garage).
 We also recommend parking along the four-mile Sun Link Streetcar route and using the streetcar.